Temperament: Friendly but independent, laid back, good-natured

-The French Chartreux is one of the oldest domesticated breeds of cat in the world.
+The French Chartreux is one of the oldest domestic cat breeds.
 The exact origins of the breed are somewhat uncertain.
 There are a number of theories as to its origins, most of them suggesting the breed came from the middle east, Russia, Syria, Siberia or Northern Europe.

 A type of wool called Pile de Chartreux was imported to France from Spain and it is suggested the cat derived its name from this.

-Whatever its origins, the Chartreux became of interest to French breeders in the 1920’s and in 1928 a breed standard was written.
+Whatever its origins, the Chartreux became of interest to French breeders in the 1920’s and in 1928 they wrote a breed standard.
 The Leger sisters of Guerveur Cattery who lived on the island Bell-Ile began selectively breeding these cats.
 The foundation pair being a male called Coquito and a female named Mariquire.
 However, the second world war put a stop to this and decimated Chartreux numbers.
-By the end of the war, the breed barely existed (this was common among other breeds of cat also).
+By the end of the war, the breed barely existed, which was common among other breeds of cat also.

 The Chartreux arrived in the USA in 1970, imported by John and Helen Gamon.
 Some of these cats coming from Guerveur lines.
 US breeders worked hard to keep Chartreux lines pure and due to their hard work, Chartreux lines in the US are some of the purest in the world.
 The breed was awarded Championship status with the CFA in 1987.